Sending samples from USA

-MELISA testing is currently provided by our specialist laboratory in Germany.
-It's possible to send blood from all areas US (excluding Hawaii and Alaska) to arrive within 48 hours at Invitalab, Neuss.
+Under normal circumstances MELISA testing is provided by our specialist laboratory in Germany.
+It's possible to send blood from all mainland US to arrive within 48 hours at Invitalab, Neuss.
 You can check costs here from your zip code (Germany: Neuss 41460, package weight 1.8 lb, custom value $2, FedEx Pak, Blood: non-infectious human blood).
 FedEx are the only recommended courier.

 When you are ready to be tested, please order a test kit HERE

 - How much does MELISA cost and when will I receive my results?

 To see which metals we test as well as the price, please see our test requisition form.

 Results are ready within 10-14 days.
 We will send you PayPal invoice as soon as your results are ready.
 You can pay securely in US$ by credit or debit card.
 Results cannot be released until payment is received.